QueasyQuery/8cc00-mine/README.md

 - 14:30 - 15:15 Working on a collaborative project with Git; extending a string encoder package.

 ## Practical Instructions
+> [!NOTE]
+> You don't have to work on this on your own.
+We will work on the exercises in during the second half of the lecture.

 This repository contains a simple Python package called `stringencoder`.
 First, some background information on encoding strings.

 ### Background: Encoding Strings